samsrabin/doc-builder/README.md

    `DOC_VERSION` isn't given, it will be determined based on the git branch name in the doc source repository.

+   In the above example, documentation will be built in:
+   `/path/to/doc/build/repo/versions/DOC_VERSION`

 You can also explicitly specify the destination build path, with:

    `./build_docs -b /path/to/doc/build/repo/some/subdirectory`